ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 `public void setRChild( PokeNode newRChild)`
  * This method will set newRNode as the right child of a node

-**Note:** There is no setPokemon method.
+**Note:** There is no public setPokemon method.
 We don't want anybody to change the species of Pokemon in a node that is already part of the tree, this will break the Binary Search Tree rules.
+You can make a private one as a helper method for removing if you want to.

 ---